 Who are the partner organisations?

-The majority of public service organisations (103) covering more than 2,500 sites are connected to the network and benefitting from better, faster connections and collaborative costs savings.
+The majority of the public sector organisations in Wales are connected to the network and benefit from better, faster network connections and collaborative cost savings.
+These 85 Recipient Organisations (ROs) cover more than 3,000 sites.

 Better by design